Serpent of Slytherin

 Following the new direction, Dudman’s crew needed to sculpt the Basilisk’s head and neck.
 Gary Pollard led the creation of the full-size sculpture.
-The interior of the Monster’s mouth was sculpted and moulded separately from the rest of the body to increase its sculptural detail.
+The interior of the monster’s mouth was sculpted and moulded separately from the rest of the body to increase its sculptural detail.
 The sculpture was moulded to obtain both the skins for the full-size models as well as the shed skin found early on in the Chamber scenes.
-Said shed skin was made of urethane rubber to obtain a translucent quality, with fibreglass inserts to enhance its organic appearance.
+The shed skin was made of urethane rubber to obtain a translucent quality, with fiberglass inserts to enhance its organic quality

-The main Basilisk puppet was a hero animatronic, mechanized by Phil Ashton and Malcolm Evans.
-Its eyes are already gouged out, as the shots of the Basilisk before Fawkes’s attack were all planned to be digital.
+The main Basilisk puppet was an animatronic, mechanized by Phil Ashton and Malcolm Evans.
+Its eyes were already gouged out, as the shots of the Basilisk before Fawkes’s attack were all planned to be digital.
+This also saved the crew the effort of having to develop functional eye and eyelid mechanisms.
 The puppet, like Aragog, employed aquatronics instead of traditional hydraulics — allowing for smoother gross movements.
 The Basilisk animatronic had a fluid range of head and neck movement.
 The head was fully operational, with a jaw-opening mechanism, as well as moving eyelids, nostrils, and tongue.
 The fangs of the creature were cable-controlled and could retract as its mouth closed and move forward as it opened — a trait inspired by real snakes.

 The Basilisk was mounted on the same rig the team had built for Aragog — a pole-armed teeterboard with a counterweight on the other end.
-The creature could be raised and lowered, and also mounted on tracks or on a ram depending on the scene that needed to be shot.
+The creature could be raised and lowered, and also mounted on tracks or on a ram depending on the requirements of the shot.
 The snake could slither up on its track to get close to Radcliffe for the fighting scenes.
 “It was a big rig, and it moved incredibly well,” Dudman said.
 “They used it ten times more than they ever thought they would.”

-The practical Basilisk was intercut with a fully digital version of the Monster, featured in the majority of the effects scenes depicting the creature.
+The practical Basilisk was intercut with a fully digital version of the monster, featured in the majority of the effects scenes.
 The total of 45 visual effects sequences were devised by Framestore.
 The digital model of the Basilisk was first obtained from a digital scan of the small-scale Basilisk maquette, which was then refined manually to match the appearance of the animatronic.
 For rendering and animation, the digital effects artists used Maya, Houdini and Renderman.
 The textures were painted by Jason Horley in Photoshop.

-The Basilisk animation was based on footage of real snakes.
+The Basilisk animation referenced snakes, lizards and crocodiles.
 Animation supervisor Michael Eames explained: “we had to see the snake in close-ups, and in those shots, we had to lead the animation from the head.
 We also had to have it appear in long shots where it was dragging on the ground.”

 Harry stabs the Basilisk through the roof of its mouth (a composite shot with the digital Basilisk), fatally wounding it.
 In a Harryhausen-like animation sequence, the Basilisk flails about in its death throes, then ultimately falls after pointing its head towards Slytherin’s head one last time.
 After the Basilisk’s death, its corpse is seen lying on the floor of the Chamber.
 For this purpose, a second practical version of the Basilisk was built — a featureless dummy model, painted by Elaine Cartwright Best and other painters.
 The skin was moulded in foam latex and polyurethane.
 Dudman related: “when it got wet, it turned into a sponge, which made it nearly immovable, and it began to rot.
 We had to drag it out and spray it with disinfectant.”